ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 A stem cell transplantation is a medical procedure in which specialized cells, called hematopoietic stem cells, are collected from the the blood circulating through the body, called peripheral blood, so they may develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Sometimes, the stem cells are collected from bone marrow, so the procedure may also be called a bone marrow transplant.
 This procedure may also be called a hematopoietic stem cell transplant.

 Transplantation is not used as a first treatment for Hodgkin lymphoma, but it may be recommended for people who have lymphoma remaining after chemotherapy or if the lymphoma returns following treatment.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment.
 They will also consider several other factors, such as the results of any previous treatment and the patient’s age and general health.
 It is very important to talk with a doctor at an experienced transplant center about the risks and benefits of bone marrow/stem cell transplantation.

-There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cells.
+There are 2 types of stem cell transplantation, depending on where the replacement blood stem cells come from.